Towards Verified Artificial Intelligence: Challenges for Verified AI

 \subsection{Formal Specification}

-Formal verification critically relies on having a formal specification -- a precise, mathematical statement of what the system is supposed to do.
+Formal verification critically relies on having a formal specification --- a precise, mathematical statement of what the system is supposed to do.
 However, the challenge of coming up with a high-quality formal specification is well known, even in application domains in which formal verification has found considerable success (see, e.g.,~\cite{beer-fmsd01}).
 This challenge is only exacerbated in AI-based systems.
+We identify three major problems.

-Consider a module in an autonomous vehicles that performs object recognition, distinguishing humans from other objects.
-What is the specification for such a module?
-How might it differ from the specifications used in traditional applications of formal methods?
-What should the specification language be, and what tools can one use to construct a specification?
+{\em Specification for Hard-to-Formalize Tasks:} Consider the perception module in the AEBS controller of Fig.~\ref{fig:cpsml-example} which must detect and classify objects, distinguishing vehicles and pedestrians from other objects.
+Correctness for this module in the classic formal methods sense requires a formal definition of each type of road user, which is extremely difficult, if not impossible.
+Similar problems arise for other tasks involving perception and communication, such as natural language processing.
+How then, do we specify correctness properties for such a module?
+What should the specification language be and what tools can one use to construct a specification?

+{\em Quantitative vs. Boolean Specifications:} Traditionally, formal specifications tend to be Boolean, mapping a given system behavior to true or false.
+However, in AI and ML, specifications are often given as objective functions specifying costs or rewards.
+Moreover, there can be multiple objectives, some of which must be satisfied together, and others that may need to be traded off against each other in certain environments.
+What are the best ways to unify Boolean and quantitative approaches to specification?
+Are there formalisms that can capture commonly discussed properties of AI components such as robustness and fairness in a unified manner?

+{\em Data vs. Formal Requirements:} The view of ``data as specification'' is common in machine learning.
+Labeled ``ground truth'' data is often the only specification of correct behavior.
+On the other hand, a specification in formal methods is a mathematical property that defines the set of correct behaviors.
+How can we bridge this gap?

-Thus, the second challenge is to find an effective method to specify desired and undesired properties of systems that use AI- or ML-based components.
+Thus, the second challenge is to design effective methods to specify desired and undesired properties of systems that use AI- or ML-based components.